Create GenAI - Multimodal Recipes

 Sample Data

-In the GenAI Multimodal Recipe of the Dataloop platform, the Sample Data section plays an essential role in the design and testing process for annotation workflows—especially within the GenAI Evaluation Studio.
+In the GenAI / Multimodal Recipe of the DDOE platform, the Sample Data section plays an essential role in the design and testing process for annotation workflows—especially within the GenAI Evaluation Studio.
 It allows you to populate placeholders in your Layout Editor with sample inputs.
 It also displays a sample of the annotation output after interacting with the Studio preview.
-Dataloop highly recommends exploring the preview yourself to better understand how the configuration behaves and how the outputs are generated.
+DDOE highly recommends exploring the preview yourself to better understand how the configuration behaves and how the outputs are generated.

 The Sample Data section is designed to simulate or preview how a layout will behave before integrating real data or running actual annotations.
 It allows developers, annotation leads, and evaluators to: